 The West Coast Trail, a challenging 77 km (47 mile) hiking delight between Port Renfrew and Bamfield on Vancouver Island, is proving so popular that a reservation system is now in effect!
 You can call the Super Natural British Columbia travel information line at 1-800-435-5622 (HELLO BC) and reserve your hike up to 3 months in advance of your adventure.
 A discover camping number at 1-800-689-9025 also provides reservation services at British Columbia parks.
-This adventurous hike is not something you can experience in classes or even when you pursue degrees online or a similar program.

 How did this great hiking trail come into such acclaim?
 It started with a shipwreck back on January 22, 1906.
 The 253 foot (77 meter) vessel SS Valencia ran aground just north of Klanawa River on Vancouver Island's west coast.
 The wild and rugged shoreline bordering a temperate rain forest offered no relief whatsoever and the lives of all 126 passengers were lost!
 This tragic event spurred the government at that time to construct a trail between Port Renfrew and Bamfield in case of future shipwrecks as this section of the Pacific had been the site of more than 60 shipwrecks since 1854!
 The present West Coast trail generally follows the route of the historic life saving trail.
 A heavy wet climate has produced a dense forest of cedar, hemlock, fir and spruce.
 The forest floor is jammed with salmonberry, huckleberry, salal and in places, the heavy spiked stalks of devil's club.